What Are Compound Nouns?

 Compound nouns are often used to describe the purpose or function of an object.
 When using a compound noun to indicate an object's purpose, you cannot use the preposition "of" to connect the noun and its function.
 Instead, the two elements are combined into a single word to form a compound noun that conveys the object's purpose or function.
 Check out the examples:

 He has the most fabulous

 Sara washed the

-You can use compound nouns to describe what something is made of, and you can also use the particle 'of' to express the material of an object.
+Compound nouns can be used to describe the material that something is made of, in these cases it's possible to use the preposition "of" to express an object's composition or material.
 Here are a few examples:

 ✓ This is a

 Both compound nouns and the preposition "of" can be used to indicate the container of a substance.
 However, it's important to note that using a compound noun places

 In this example, the emphasis is on the mug which is the container for the milk..